shanmughapriya200410/financetracker.java/README.md

 3. Compile the Java files:
 4. Run the main class:

 ## Usage
+- Launch the application
-- Register a new user
+- Register a new user or log in
-- Log in with your credentials
-- Add, view, edit, delete transactions
+- Use commands to add, edit, delete transactions
-- View summarized reports
+- View reports and export data as needed

+## Testing
+- Run the application and verify functionalities
+- Optionally, include JUnit tests for individual modules

 ## Future Enhancements
 - Integrate with a database for persistent storage
-- Graphical User Interface (GUI) using JavaFX
+- Develop a GUI using JavaFX
-- Authentication via email/OTP
+- Add authentication via email/OTP
-- Mobile version or web app
+- Develop a mobile or web version

+## Documentation
+### System Architecture
+- Diagram illustrating modules like User Management, Transaction Handling, Reporting, Data Storage

+### Data Model
+- ER Diagram or class diagrams for key classes

+### Workflow
+- User interaction flowcharts and sequence diagrams

+## Contributing
+Contributions are welcome!
+Please fork the repository and create pull requests with clear descriptions.

 ## License
 This project is for educational purposes.
-You can customize, extend, and use it freely.
+Feel free to use, modify, and extend it as needed.

 ---

-*(Replace placeholder URLs and details with your actual project info)*

----

-Would you like me to generate this in a ready-to-copy markdown file for you?